usefulparadigm/inky-starter/README.md

 Inky Starter
 ==

-A simple HTML Email Boilerplate/Workflow /w Zurb Foundation for Emails
+A simple HTML Email boilerplate/workflow for Zurb Foundation for Emails

 Usage:
 --